joshbegley/nyt-latest/README.md

 `Here are our 10 picks for the most telegenic mascots in the game, plus an honorable mention for Nashville's cheerleader-eating raccoon.`\
 https://nytimes.com/athletic/6638077/2025/09/18/nfl-mascot-rankings-colts-eagles-chiefs-jaguars-texans/

-**Wan'Dale Robinson always knew he had more to give Giants offense.
-'He can do everything'**\
+**Wan'Dale Robinson always knew he had more to give Giants offense: 'He can do everything'**\
 `After a historically inefficient 2024 season, Robinson is thriving in his new role, in which he is more than just an underneath target. `\
 https://nytimes.com/athletic/6638539/2025/09/18/ny-giants-wandale-robinson-russell-wilson-offense/